Spring Cleaning and Notes on Homeschooling

 As for the play, we found out later that the directors had trouble deciding between him and another student for the lead part of Adam.
 Thankfully the other kid got the lead, because Jared was only semi interested in being a part of it anyway, and was thrilled to get a part that didn’t require a giant amount of time.
 He still got a small solo and enjoyed the participation, without the heavy responsibility of learning all the lead lines, songs, and carrying the success of the whole show.

 In February I got a call from the school letting me know that he needed to be withdrawn at the end of 3rd quarter.
-The counsellor told me I agreed to do this when they agreed to let him come part time three years ago.
+The counselor told me I agreed to do this when they agreed to let him come part time three years ago.
 I didn’t remember this at all – but the point is that if he finishes his senior year without graduating, it shows up as a “dropout” on their records and affects their official school reputation.
 With a small student body, every ding makes a big difference.
 I was shocked and angry – here he is finally having the time of his life at a school he wasn’t excited about in the first place, and they’re basically kicking him out.
 The irony is that he had recently been awarded Student of the Month for a second time, was loved by everyone who knew him, was acing his classes, and was still preparing for two AP tests and the school musical.
 They were going to kick him out before he could take the tests and perform in the play.

 As frustrated as I was, I couldn’t be angry at the school.
 I understood their dilemma and didn’t want to throw them under the bus.
 It wasn’t their fault he didn’t have enough credits, and we have all been SOOO grateful for all the school has done for our family.
 It has been an excellent and extremely rewarding experience.
 So I talked with the administration and we came to a compromise.
 They would let him stay until 30 days before school ended (instead of much earlier, at the quarter), and he would be allowed to return to take his AP tests, and to perform in the musical.